Learn the right way to practice scales and start crafting your own style and voice on guitar today!

 Ex.
 5 (Click for demonstration)

 Alternating patterns like this is a simple way of creating a "call and response" effect.
 This tool allows you to extend and squeeze more from your musical vocabulary without a whole lot of learning.
-Played over the full 12 bar and still matching up the root notes for our starting point things sound like this:

 Comparing this with the previous version it sounds more interesting as the second pattern complements the first in a satisfying manner.
 Using the tweaked rhythm over an E7#9 (Hendrix) chord in the 12th bar adds a nice bit of tension to push us back to the beginning of the 12 bar.